dotnet/docs-aspire/docs/database/includes/mysql-app-host.md

 ---

-In your app host project, register a MySql database and consume the connection using the following methods:
+For more information, see [dotnet add package](/dotnet/core/tools/dotnet-add-package) or [Manage package dependencies in .NET applications](/dotnet/core/tools/dependencies).

+### Add MySQL server resource and database resource

+In your app host project, call <xref:Aspire.Hosting.MySqlBuilderExtensions.AddMySql*> to add and return a MySQL resource builder.
+Chain a call to the returned resource builder to <xref:Aspire.Hosting.MySqlBuilderExtensions.AddDatabase*>, to add a MySQL database resource.